John Stezaker: Work and Career

-Solo exhibitions for Stezaker were rare for sometime, however, in the mid-2000s, his work was rediscovered by the art market; he is now collected by several international collectors and museums.
+Recognition and solo exhibitions were rare for Stezaker for sometime.
+However, in the mid-2000s, his work was rediscovered by the art market and he is now collected by several international collectors and museums.
+Charles Saatchi was one of his early collectors in the mid-2000s.
+In 2012, to the dislike of many photographers, Stezaker won the Deutsche Börse Photography Prize.

 His work is surreal in tone and is often made using collage and the appropriation of pre-existing images such as postcards, film stills, and publicity photographs.
-Art historian Julian Stallabrass said, "The contrast at the heart of these works [by Stezaker] is not between represented and real, but between the unknowing primitives of popular culture, and the conscious, ironic artist and viewer of post-modern images."
+Art historian Julian Stallabrass said that "The contrast at the heart of these works [by Stezaker] is not between represented and real, but between the unknowing primitives of popular culture, and the conscious, ironic artist and viewer of post-modern images."
 One work included in an exhibition at Salama-Caro Gallery, London, in 1991, depicted an image of a punch clock together with the caption "Why Spend Time on an Exhibition Like This?"
-Colin Gleadell wrote in The Daily Telegraph in 2007 that Stezaker "is now being hailed as a major influence on the Young British Art movement," in reference to Young British Artists.